Content from What is a Unit Test

 Working effectively with legacy code

-Untested codebase is effectively legacy code.
+When working with Fortran it is very common that you will be working with legacy code and a large scale refactor can feel daunting.
 Therefore, a great resource for us is Working Effectively with Legacy Code (Feathers, 2004)

 If you don’t have time to read the entire book, there is a good summary of the key point in this blog post The key points of Working Effectively with Legacy Code